MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

  `setup.exe /configure installconfig.xml`

 You must run the executable from the client computer on which you want to install Office and you must have local administrator permissions on that computer.
+You can place the ODT and the configuration file on a network share as well.
+In this case, make sure to pass the full network path for both the setup.exe and the XML to the command.

  **Step 3: Verify that installation was successful**